ArunanSS/cse15l-lab-reportss/labReport4.md

 I initially typed `cd lab7` to get into that file, then hit `<enter>`

-Following that I typed `bash test.sh` to run the tests, then hit `<enter>`
+Following that I typed `bash test.sh` to run the tests, then hit `<enter>` First I went into the file, which was lab7.
+And then I ran the tests.

 Step 7